-14. A the sis fee must be paid at the time the finished thesis or disserta-
+14. A thesis fee of \$3.00 per volume must be paid at the time the fin- ished thesis or dissertation is handed in (two copies required) 6.00 15.
+The normal graduation fee is 18.00

-ed in 5.00

-15. The 1 normal graduation fee is 18.00

 Carrying Charges

 16. In all cases, a progressively increasing carrying charge may be added to any past due Seminary account.